jackmorrison12/personal-site/content/notes/transformers.md

 ## What are transformers

-- MLP based-models
+- <mark>MLP based-models</mark>
-- No recurrence
+- <mark>No recurrence</mark>
-- State-of-the-art sequence-to-sequence model
+- State-of-the-art <mark>sequence-to-sequence</mark> model
 - Enables massive pre-training

-There are multiple types of teansformer:
+There are multiple types of transformer:

-1. Self-attention
+1. <mark>Self-attention</mark>
-2. Positional Encoding
+2. <mark>Positional Encoding</mark>
-3. Encoder-Decoder Structure
+3. <mark>Encoder-Decoder</mark> Structure

 ## What is Attention?

-Attention is essentially an additional NN to help learn a better representation
+Attention is essentially an <mark>additional NN</mark> to help learn a better representation

-It allows for better back-propagation, and is especially useful on longer sentences
+It allows for <mark>better back-propagation</mark>, and is especially useful on <mark>longer sentences</mark>

-No matter the size of the context, it will be summed to an equal-size vector - it doesn't need to change the NN structure
+No matter the size of the context, it will be <mark>summed to an equal-size vector</mark> - it doesn't need to change the NN structure

-An inductive bias allows a learning algorithm to prioritise one solution over another, independent of the observed data
+An inductive bias allows a learning algorithm to <mark>prioritise one solution over another</mark>, independent of the observed data

 ### Self-Attention

-This is an attention mechanism, exploiting relational context information by attending queries to different positions among the same context
+This is an attention mechanism, exploiting <mark>relational context information</mark> by attending queries to different positions among the same context

 $Attention(Q,K,V) = softmax(\frac{QK^T}{\sqrt{d_k}})V$